louiehx/PerlinFlowField/README.md

 but once you watch the video it should make sense what its doing.
 Note you dont need to understand that bit to produce the images.

-I have added some brief descriptions of the functions that I thought may not be immediately clear.
-Just make sure you use n and k and intergers and have n>k.

-The ball class function works with arrays.

 ---------------------------------------------